Asafa Powell: 2012 London Olympics

 In a ceremony held on 24 February, Powell received the University of Technology (UTech) Chancellor's Medal as well as Diana, Princess of Wales Memorial Award International Ambassador role.
 He ran a personal best for the 60 metres at the Birmingham Indoor Grand Prix, setting a time of 6.50 seconds.
 On the 2012 IAAF Diamond League circuit, he was narrowly beaten by Justin Gatlin in Doha (runner-up in 9.88 seconds), then won the 100 m at the Shanghai Golden Grand Prix a week later.

 On 5 August 2012, Asafa Powell ran in the final of the 100 m race at the 2012 Summer Olympics in London, United Kingdom.
-After back-to-back 5th-place finishes in Athens and Beijing, 2004 and 2008 respectively, Powell had his most disastrous final yet when he finished dead last with a time of 11.99 seconds, pulling up after seeing others pulling ahead of him, but it was ultimately due to a persistent groin injury.
+After back-to-back 5th-place finishes in Athens and Beijing, 2004 and 2008 respectively, Powell had his most disastrous final yet when he finished in last place with a time of 11.99 seconds, pulling up after seeing others pulling ahead of him, but it was ultimately due to a persistent groin injury.
 Powell said:"It was my old groin injury that reoccurred.
 I felt it and it started to go.
 You never want to get injured, but it is a bit of a disaster when it happens in the Olympic final."

 Usain Bolt took the gold with Yohan Blake getting the silver and Justin Gatlin the bronze.
 As a result, Powell along with longtime rival Tyson Gay who finished 4th, remain as two of the three fastest men of all time to never have won any individual Olympic medals of any type.

 After the race, Jamaica's track and field manager Ludlow Watts lavished praise on Powell:Powell actually started this great change in our sprinting, and he's still a champion.

 Following the race, Powell had an ultrasound showing new tears in his adductor muscles as well as scar tissue in a previous injury.
 The groin injury appears to be season-ending as manager Paul Doyle believes he will miss the remainder of the year.
 "I don't think it looks good for the rest of the season for Asafa," he lamented.
 Powell was not able to compete for Jamaica in the men's 4 × 100 m relay on 10 August.

 Powell released an apparel and accessories line branded "Sub 10 King" and many others, also opening up his personal website www.iamasafa.com for people's viewing and a platform to purchase his products.